How to Convert APE to MP3 for iPhone (No iTunes Required!)

 Here’s how to convert APE to MP3 for iPhone:

-Follow three-step guide below to get all your Monkey music to iPhone in an absolutley painless way:
+Follow the three-step guide below to get all your Monkey music to iPhone in an absolutely painless way:

-Step 1: You will need to download & install WALTR.Get WALTR FREE
+Step 1: You will need to download & install WALTR.Download WALTR 2 for Free

 Since APE music is not supported nor played by all modern audio players that iPhone/iPad has, you’re bound to use various tools to get it done.